-PROPRIETARY FUNDS - The financial activities Utility are recorded in proprietary funds for the City of Wentzville and are financed primarily by a user charge for the provision of that service, and activities where the periodic measurement of net income is deemed appropriated to provide funding for capital maintenance and improvements.
+PROPRIETARY FUNDS - The financial activities for the Water Utility, Sewer Utility and Trash Utility are recorded in proprietary funds for the City of Wentzville and are financed primarily by a user charge for the provision of that service, and activities where the periodic measurement of net income is deemed appropriated to provide funding for capital maintenance and improvements.
 The Water, Sewer and Trash utilities generate enough revenue to pay for operations and debt service, without subsidy from the General Fund.